RolandJAAI/klonaudio/README.md

 > **Tip:** If you only use pre-encoded voices (not `voice_prompt`), call `model.model.strip_encoders()` after loading to save VRAM.

 ### Voices

-> **📖 For a comprehensive guide** including audio quality tips, production caching, multilingual notes, and troubleshooting, see the [Voice Cloning Guide](docs/VOICE_CLONING.md).

 KlonAudio supports three ways to control the speaker voice, listed here from simplest to most flexible: